 Instead, ensure your agents are trained on both product and promotional program details in a format that enables rapid delivery of new content.

 2. Seek special skills and brand affinity.

-Would you rather have call center seats assigned based on the available local workforce or connect customers with a national pool of people who love and know your brand?
-By thinking beyond the call center cubicle to source a virtual workforce, you have a greater opportunity to find better brand ambassadors.
+Would you rather have contact center seats assigned based on the available local workforce or connect customers with a national pool of people who love and know your brand?
+By thinking beyond the contact center cubicle to source a virtual workforce, you have a greater opportunity to find better brand ambassadors.

 3. Mobile is where it’s at.

 Nearly half of holiday shoppers (46 percent) are likely to browse or purchase products on their smartphone, according to Survey Monkey.

 Retailers “have to be ready for whatever part of the customer journey consumers want to execute on their phones.
 They need to think about mobile not just as a place where transactions occur, but a place to serve customers stock information, pricing information, and detailed comparison information,” said Adobe Digital Insights director Taylor Schreiner.

 By closing the technology gap, retailers are giving customers ways to access a certain degree of information they’ll use to make confident buying decisions but can only go so far.
 At a certain point of complexity, they will want to talk to a human agent with product and service expertise.
 That agent will need to be ready to pick up where mobile and web information drops off as seamlessly as possible.

 4. Digital must be shored up with social.

 One caveat: A strong supporting social media strategy is ideal but only when it points to equally stellar digital shopping and service experiences.
 When customer care and digital/social channels aren’t aligned, service issues arise and brand affinity takes a hit.